New here? Start with the complete side hustle guide →

 How Much of Your Own Content vs Third-Party Content Should You Pin?

 This is a question most beginners overthink.
-The simple answer: prioritize your own content, supplement with relevant third-party content.
+The simple answer: lead with your own content, top up with relevant third-party content.

-A reasonable balance for most bloggers: 70–80% your own content, 20–30% third-party content.
-As your pin library grows, the balance can shift further toward your own content.
+A reasonable balance for most bloggers: 70–80% your own content, 20–30% third-party.
+As your pin library grows, you can shift further toward your own content.

-Never pin third-party content that could pull your audience away to a competitor without good reason.
-Curate thoughtfully — pin third-party content that adds genuine value for your readers and complements rather than competes with your own posts.
+Don’t pin third-party content that could pull your audience off to a competitor without good reason.
+Curate thoughtfully — pin third-party content that adds real value for your readers and complements your own posts rather than competing with them.

 Final Thoughts